praetorian-inc/mitm-vm/README.md

 0. This is roughly the same setup as use case 1.
 The primary difference is how you share your Macbook's Internet (Step 2 - 4).
 Instead of sharing Ethernet connectivity over WiFi, you would share WiFi over Ethernet.

-### Use Case 3: You want to sniff / proxy bluetooth
+### Use Case 3: You want to sniff / proxy bluetooth using OS X's built-in hardware.

 1. Install the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
 You need the most recent version of VirtualBox to do this (don't trust the "Check For Updates" mechanism in VirtualBox).